cmstead/jsLearnerForms/README.md

 2. Choose Node or Browser depending on how you have been working
 3. Choose the form number to update

+### Solving Each Form ###

+1. First Form -- Write code to pass each test
+2. Second Form -- Refactor the code, keep tests green, and adhere to the walkthrough
+3. Third Form -- Refactor second form code, keep tests green, and adhere to the walkthrough
+4. Test Dummy Form (Fourth Form) -- Write tests matching each description and get all of the code under test (modify ONLY the test code)
+6. Async Test Dummy Form (Sixth Form) -- Write tests matching each description and get all of the code under test (modify ONLY the test code)

 ### Completing Each Task ###

 1. Read description of the current failing test